 A fact that may surprise you: is that water makes up 75% of the world.
 The sea, rivers, marine life are essential factors to various business industries and the public.
 It is that same water that is treated and turned into drinking water worldwide.
 The same water where we get those delicious fish.
 Regrettably, it has become normal to walk by the sea or even the beach and see water and shore polluted by garbage or chemicals over time.
 Various factors cause water/marine pollution, and the main factors are business dumping their wastes into the ocean, accidental cargo oil spills and littering of plastic.
 Even if a public member throws plastic into the ocean, the public accuses the business for producing plastic.

 Many businesses have been sued or fined by environmental firms due to their part in water pollution.
-If not dealt with quickly, these cases can cost a company a large sum of financial loss and reputation damage.
+These cases can cost a company a large sum of financial loss and reputation damage if not dealt with quickly.
 For example, in august 2021, China reported oil spills off the coast after tanker bulk carriers collided.
 These two companies will be liable for the oil spill, marine fine and clean-up costs.
 The costs will add up to a significant amount that the business will have to pay to keep operating and avoid reputation loss.

 These instances are why environmental insurance is crucial.
 The insurance will cover all the claims related to the accident and the fines.
 In addition, the insurance provides clean-up costs for the business to fix the mistakes they may have caused, which will benefit the environment and stop harmful contaminations that the company could have caused.